csulbying/2018Spring/01-setup/setup.md

 * Git: the software version management tool.
 * Heroku: the cloud application host service.

-We use VS Code to write/run/debug Node.js + Express.js code locally.
+You should use VS Code to write/run/debug Node.js + Express.js code locally.
 Then push code to Github.
 Deploy code to Heroku thus the application can be accessible to the public.

 ## 1 Install Software